skammlade/skammlade.github.io/resume.markdown

 <br/>

 #### Dietary fiber content in common bean from the middle american gene pool
+**Organization:** Colorado State University
 **Project Summary:** Determine differences in fiber content (soluble fiber, insoluble fiber, and oligosaccharides) between races and market classes of dry beans.
 By quantifying one of the largest gene pools, breeders of *phaseoulous vulgaris* can use this information as a guide for choosing germplasm to incorporate into breeding programs with specific fiber improvement goals.
-**Organization:** Colorado State University
-**Dates:** May 2016 - December 2016
 **Workflow:**

 * statistical analysis in SAS [(SAS scripts)](https://github.com/skammlade/manuscripts/tree/master/bean_fiber/SAS)